Renault 25: Introduction

 Introduced at the end of 1983 for a March 1984 start of sales, the Renault 25 was a large step forward in nearly every aspect from the Renault 20 / Renault 30 range it was replacing.
-Its five-door liftback body was penned by designers Gaston Juchet and Robert Opron of Citroën SM fame, and the unconventional style was aimed at giving the car a notchback look in order to overcome customer preference outside France for formal sedans in the segment outside of France.
+Its five-door liftback body was penned by designers Gaston Juchet and Robert Opron of Citroën SM fame, and the unconventional style was aimed at giving the car a notchback look in order to overcome customer preference for formal saloons in the segment outside of France.
 The wraparound rear window was one of Opron's signature design features, used on many of his earlier designs such as the SM, the Renault Fuego, and the Renault 11.

 The 25 was designed from the start for aerodynamic efficiency, giving a drag coefficient (C_{d}) as low as 0.28 on 2 litre models, rising up to 0.33 for diesel and V6 models, a key factor in improving fuel economy.
 The TS model briefly held the unofficial title of "world's most aerodynamic mass production car" with a C_{d} of 0.28.

 All Renault 25 models were front-wheel drive, with four-cylinder (2 and 2.2 L petrol injection or 2.1 L diesel) and six-cylinder (2849 cc and 2458 cc turbo injection) engines mounted longitudinally forward of the front axle.
 The 25's performance was above average for its class, at least in the V6 Turbo specification.
 A turbodiesel version of the J8S engine was also available.

 The 25 was praised for its ride comfort and spirited handling (despite slight understeer, and torque steer on V6 Turbo models).
 A newly designed manual transmission drew unanimous praise for its precision and smoothness (although the detent spring on fifth gear could cause misselection of third gear).
 The futuristic interior was designed by Italian designer Marcello Gandini (of Lamborghini fame) and was somewhat controversial, but the 25's passenger compartment was considered quiet, spacious, and well lit.

 The 25 included, among other features, an express up and down feature on the driver's power window, voice alerts (covering items such as improperly shut doors/bonnet/boot – oil pressure, engine temperature/charging circuit and blown bulbs), and one of the world's first remote stereo controls, mounted to the right of the steering column (controlling volume +/–, station search, station select (jog wheel) in radio mode with volume +/–, mute and track advance (if supported)).
 For the first time since World War II, Renault had an entry in the full-size market segment outside France.